Decompositions, factorisations, inverses and equation solvers (dense matrices)

 deficient systems of linear equations,

-can be considerably faster and/or more accurate. - If the given matrix
+solve()can be considerably faster and/or more accurate. - If the given matrix

 QR decomposition

-QR decomposition of matrix X
+QR decomposition of matrix X into an orthogonal matrix

-and a right triangular matrix R
+Q and a right triangular matrix R, with an

-optional permutation matrix/vector P
+optional permutation matrix/vector P.

 Usage: